maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 Please, read section 4.2 of [Signature-Free Asynchronous Byzantine Consensus with `t<n/3` and `O(n^2)` Messages](https://hal.inria.fr/hal-00944019/document) for background.

 In our world, all broadcast operations are replaced by normal gossip.
-BV-Broadcast is replaced by binary value gossip as described above.
+BV-broadcast is replaced by binary value gossip as described above.

 So for a given node to observe consensus on a given meta vote that happened in the past, the algorithm becomes: